Kawa-oneechan/Asspull3X-tools/readme.md

 ## Tools
 This repository contains the full source (for what it's worth) of Kawa's *Asspull IIIx* toolkit.
 You can build it in anything Visual Studio 2010 Express or better.
 Some example data is included.

+### assfix
+This takes an AP3 ROM file, sets the checksum field in the header, and pads it out to the nearest power of two.

 ### assimgview
 The A3X BIOS has its own image format.
 This little tool can show these `.api` files for checking.
 It takes one parameter, the actual file to show.